About the Program

 RANCHO DEL CAMPO PROGRAM

-The Campo dorm is a structured behavioral program designed for mainstream wards, ages 12 to 17 1/2 years of age.
+The Campo dorm is a structured behavioral program designed for mainstream wards, ages 13 and 18 years of age.
 The dorm facilitates a number of programs which include the Breaking Cycles 56 day program, the Breaking Cycles Short Term Offender Program (STOP- 21 to 40 days.), Short Term Commits (STC) and the relapse program.